Harnojoyo: Career

 He continued to work at Bali Bank following his move, now at its branch in Palembang.
 In 1998, he left to start his own business in poultry sales before he entered politics.
 He became a member of the then-nascent Democratic Party in 2003, before the election of its chairman Susilo Bambang Yudhoyono into presidency.
 In the 2004 elections, he became a member of the Palembang City Council and he was chosen as chairman following his re-election in the 2009-2014 tenure, coming from the city's 5th electoral district.
 He was first elected as the local chairman of the party in 2010, and remained an incumbent following his re-election in April 2017.

 In 2013, he ran with Romi Herton in the city's mayoral elections.
 Initial results from the KPU showed a loss of the pair to Sarimuda-Nelly Rosiana.
 However, the two candidate pairs were separated by only 8 votes (316,923 to 316,915).
 Almost immediately, the pair brought a case to the Constitutional Court.
 Following a bribe of Rp 19.5 billion (US$2.01 million) to then-chief justice Akil Mochtar, their case was granted and the pair was declared winners of the election.
 Not long after starting office, Romi was investigated by the Corruption Eradication Commission and was found guilty, being sentenced to 6 years of prison in March 2015.
 Harnojoyo was not prosecuted, and was made mayor on 10 September 2015.
 He selected his former running mate's younger sister Fitrianti Agustinda as his deputy.

 In 2017, he received an award from the Ministry of Administrative and Bureaucratic Reform.
 He dubbed his program in the city "Palembang EMAS" (Golden Palembang), where EMAS is the abbreviation for Elok, Madani, Aman dan Sejahtera (Beautiful, Civil, Safe and Prosperous).
 He has registered to run in the 2018 elections with his current deputy.
 His first term expired on 21 July 2018 with an acting mayor being appointed, but he was sworn back into office on 18 September 2018.

+His term ended on 18 September 2023, and city secretary Ratu Dewa was appointed to replace him in an acting capacity.
+He has declared that he will run in the 2024 South Sumatra gubernatorial election as the vice-gubernatorial candidate of former vice governor Mawardi Yahya.